MathieuSnd/NoRISC/report/B.md

 ### 3.6.2.
 Implementing Zbb

-Simple Zbb operations are implemented naively: logical and, or and xor with negate, reverse byte order, byte granule bitwise OR-Combine, and sign- and zero- extend operations.
+Simple Zbb operations are implemented naively: logical and, or and xor with negate, reverse byte order, byte granule bit-wise OR-Combine, and sign- and zero- extend operations.
 Other instructions required area and timing considerations to be efficiently implemented.

 ### 3.6.3.
-Population count openrations
+Population count operations

 Operations that count bits (cpop, ctz and clz) are done in a single cycle. the data path for the computation is a tree that operates on a part of the word, and compresses to give the result.